-How to hyperlink in Photoshop
+How to Hyperlink in Photoshop

-Home » Adobe Photoshop » How to hyperlink in Photoshop
+Home » Adobe Photoshop » How to Hyperlink in Photoshop

 1. Using the Slice tool:

-Using the slice tool Pin
+Using the slice tool

 Slice tool is a tool in Adobe Photoshop that enables a user to create a batch of images from a straightforward or a layered image.
 With this tool, you select an area on the image that you want to preserve for further users.
 The remaining space can be exported to a new Photoshop document.